 The RWA is currently operating under the Fiscal Year 2020-2025 Strategic Plan.
 Similar to prior plans, this strategic plan was developed through a robust planning process, incorporating input from across the organization.

-As part of our company-wide strategic planning process, 120 employees stepped up and offered their expertise and guidance on how the RWA should evolve to better serve our customers over the next five-year period.
+As part of our company-wide strategic planning process, 120 employees stepped up and offered their expertise and guidance on how the RWA should evolve to better serve our customers.
 Input from employees allowed the plan to encompass a wide range of diverse perspectives, creating a more inclusive final document.

-141 Non-Union Employees
+163 Non-Union Employees

-116 Union Employees
+120 Union Employees

-257 Employees
+283 Employees